|

 wreath being laid by our traveling companion, Mal Johnson, on behalf of

 the WA TPI Association.
-Vets from all states of Australia made the trip
+Vets from all states of Australia made the

-should be aired as part of the Australia All Over program on the 7th
+ABC and should be aired as part of the Australia All Over program on the 7th

 of October 2002.